 Keep the area near the window free of trash, bags, snacks, etc. This will be where the bride will be putting on her dress!
 (We don’t need water bottles and luggage in your bridal portraits).

 If anything goes wrong on a wedding day, guess what’s the only thing you can cut time off of?
 You guessed it: the photography.
 The more rushed your photographer is, the less chance he’ll be as creative and seeing those opportunities for jaw-dropping photos or the amazing moments unfolding.
 To avoid this, make sure to leave extra time for photos and any traveling between locations.
 Especially if you aren’t doing a first look, make sure your cocktail hour is sufficiently long to fit in all the photos you want.
-I recommend 45 minutes to an hour for bride and Groom portraits.
+I recommend 45 minutes to an hour for family and bride and Groom portraits.
 Why so long?
 This allows us to walk around the property to different locations, to play with different techniques and most of all to give YOU time to get comfortable in front of the camera and for me to discover what angles and poses are the most natural and flattering for you.
 If you are considering doing photos off site, which I sometimes recommend if the venue doesn’t offer many options, leave double the time you think you need for travel.

 Make and Manage Your Family Photo List